Lee Yoon Thim: Significant buildings

 The building was officially opened on 12 July 1957.
-It can host up to 7,000 worshippers during the Muslim Friday prayer in the Malay village, Kampung Baru, that lies minutes away from the PETRONAS Towers.
+It can host up to 7,000 worshippers during the Muslim Friday prayer in the Malay village, Kampung Baru, located near the PETRONAS Towers.
 Its central feature is a large column-free prayer hall.
 One of the principal entrances is at a right angle to the qibla wall.
-The building's windows take the form of a modified Islamic arch, and there are onion domes, but otherwise the building is relatively free of decoration.
+The building is relatively free of decoration, with the main decorative pieces being the building's windows, which take the form of a modified Islamic arch, and onion domes.
 With its thin pilasters and restrained geometric work, it is an early example of Islamic modernism.
-Masjid Jemek Mosque was under renovation during the year of 2015.
+Masjid Jemek Mosque was under renovation in 2015.